 PcG proteins act in protein complexes that repress gene expression by modifying chromatin [Reference 1].
 The best studied PcG protein complexes are PRC1 and PRC2.
 PRC2 contains the histone methyltransferase Enhancer of Zeste, which tri-methylates lysine 27 on histone H3 (H3K27me3).
 The chromatin mark H3K27me3 is the signature of PRC2 function.
 At most well studied genes, PRC2 acts with PRC1, which binds to H3K27me3 and inhibits chromatin remodeling.
 In Drosophila, PRC1 and PRC2 are recruited to the DNA by PREs.
 We are interested in determining how this occurs, and, to that end, we defined all the DNA sequences and are finding all DNA–binding proteins required for the activity of a single 181-bp PRE of the Drosophila engrailed gene (PRE2).
 We found that binding sites for seven different proteins are required for the activity of the PRE2 (Figure 1).
 There are several binding sites for some of these proteins.
 Different PREs have distinct architectures (Figure 1).
 Our laboratory identified four PRE DNA–binding proteins: Pho, Phol, Spps, and, most recently, Combgap.
 The Combgap protein has 10 zinc fingers and recognizes the sequence GTGTGT.

 In addition to identifying hundreds of presumptive PREs within Polycomb (H3K27me3) domains, there are thousands of presumptive PREs outside the H3K27me3 domains in larvae [Reference 2].
-The question arises as to what the function of these PRE–like DNA fragments is.
-Our data suggest that many are tissue-specific PREs, given that H3K27me3 is detected in these locations in some cell types, while at other locations, no H3K27me3 is present in any cell type.
+What is the function of these PRE-like DNA fragments?
+Our data suggest that many are tissue-specific PREs, given that H3K27me3 is detected in these locations in some cell types.
+However, at other locations, no H3K27me3 is present in any cell type.
 Our on-going studies are addressing the interesting question as to whether these PRE–like DNA fragments can silence expression when included in a transgene.
 Our results so far argue against this, i.e., these DNA fragments do not function as PREs in a transgene silencing assay.
-These results show that we do not yet fully understand what constitutes a PRE.
+Such results show that we do not yet fully understand what constitutes a PRE.

 The role of PREs at the en gene